Mane1729/my-path/README.md

 The application should now be running at http://localhost:3000.

-If you do not have the database created locally yet you can do
+If you do not have the database created locally yet you can do:
 ```
 docker compose run --rm app rails db:setup
 ```

 To interact with the system via the console use:
 ```
 docker compose run --rm app rails c
 ```